 If you have a large routed network, you may wish to move the default gateway check, performed here in step 8, earlier in your production version of this recipe.
 If you can't reach your default gateway and your DNS server and your DCs are on different subnetworks, the earlier steps are likely to fail due to a default gateway issue.

 In step 9, step 10, and step 11, you test connectivity to a remote host via ICMP and ports 80 and 443.
 A host or an intermediate router may drop ICMP traffic yet allow port 80/443 traffic in many cases.
-So just because a ping has not succeeded is not necessarily a point of failure at all – it may be a deliberate feature and by design.
+So just because a ping has not succeeded does not necessarily suggest a point of failure at all – it may be a deliberate feature and by design.

 In some of the steps in this recipe, you used the PowerShell 7 ternary operator to construct the messages output by those steps.
-These steps provide a good example of using this operator, which you would have read about in Chapter 2 in Exploring New Operators recipe.
+These steps provide a good example of using this operator, which you would have read about in Chapter 2 in the Exploring new operators recipe.

 Exploring PowerShell script debugging